Scroll to content

 -Bikeability Levels 1 and 2 (to teach the children how to confidently ride their bikes on today’s roads) – Year 6

-• After School Clubs ran by the South Ribble Active Health Team.
+• After School Clubs ran by the South Ribble Active Health Team

 • In the Summer Term, the whole school will also participate in the ‘Dance from the Heart’ roadshow.
-Staff and children from Year 5 will be involved in a half-day leadership course to support the rest of the school in learning the dance routine.
+Staff and children from Year 5 will also be involved in a half-day leadership course to support the rest of the school in learning the dance routine.

 • Year 5 children and welfare staff will also participate in ‘Change 4 Life’ Playtime Leaders training.

-Total cost of this coaching support is £6,680
+Total cost of this coaching support is £6,760.

 1. Staff will also participate in training to deliver PE and Sport.